Lucy Higham

-Lucy Florence Higham (born 17 October 1997) is an English cricketer who currently plays for Nottinghamshire, The Blaze and Northern Superchargers.
+Lucy Florence Higham (born 17 October 1997) is an English cricketer who currently plays for The Blaze and Northern Superchargers.
 She plays primarily as a right-arm off break bowler.
-She has previously played for Leicestershire, as well as for Loughborough Lightning in the Women's Cricket Super League and Trent Rockets in The Hundred.
+She has previously played for Leicestershire and Nottinghamshire, as well as for Loughborough Lightning in the Women's Cricket Super League and Trent Rockets in The Hundred.

 Early life

 Higham was born on 17 October 1997 in Leicester.
 She attended Loughborough University.